robinwesterback/deploy-react-app/README.md

 I used HTML, CSS and Javascript in this project.
 I decided to use the React framework and created a react app.
 As I'm done with the first version of this project I'm happy that I chose to build a single page application in React.
 It will be easy to implement future releases and continue to develop the functions the app provides.
-I'm looking forward to keep improving my knowledge of JavaScript and React to improve this application as well as applying it to future projects.

 ### HTML
 This project uses semantic [HTML](https://html.com/ "HTML") to improve SEO and user friendliness.